January 10, 2022

 Yes!
 When you’re in Lancaster County PA for the snow geese migration, you’ll want to save some time for these other activities near Middle Creek:

 Fox Meadows Creamery is a beautiful dairy farm with amazing cow to cone ice cream and a must-visit café – especially for foodies!
-Fox Meadows Creamery features hand-crafted ice cream made on-site with milk from its small dairy farm that’s just across the field.
+This award-winning ice cream shop features hand-crafted ice cream made on-site with milk from its small dairy farm that’s just across the field.
 They also have a café and heated outdoor dining!

 K-Ville Tavern is a locally owned and operated tavern in the quaint village of Kleinfeltersville.
-K-ville is meer minutes from the Middle Creek Wildlife Management Area (and the snow geese)!
+The pub is mear minutes from the Middle Creek Wildlife Management Area (and the snow geese)!
 The tavern offers indoor dining, outdoor dining, and private rooms.
 There’s a diverse menus with many daily specials, draft beers, and cocktails.

 At Refreshing Mountain you’ll want to grab on tightly for many of the outdoor adventures here!
 Ziplines, elevated obstacle courses, horseback riding lessons, and more.
 This outdoor activity center in Lancaster PA offers safety-minded adventures featuring small, private tours.
 It’s a great way to come together and share a unique experience while still adhering to social distancing, in the great outdoors.